DerHary/PHP-Password-Generator/README.md

 ![Screenshot](https://raw.githubusercontent.com/DerHary/PHP-Password-Generator/refs/heads/main/img/screenshot.jpg)

 ## 💡 Usage
-Use on the hosted, ready to use Version from here: https://aschi.at/pwdgen/
+Try or use the hosted, ready to use Version from here: https://aschi.at/php-password-generator/

 Or host your own:
 1. Deploy on a PHP-enabled web server.